 Your Ability to Commit

 Anyone can start a project, but it takes a committed person to follow it through.
-Mention experiences that you committed to for the long term.
-If you’ve been a core member in an organization or club in your high school, make sure you mention your role in the success of the club.
+Mention experiences that you committed to for the long-term.
+If you’ve been a core member of an organization or club in your high school, make sure you mention your role in the success of the club.
 Mention projects that you stuck with until completion.
 A strong determination to do well despite distractions is one of the main things that any college looks for in their new students.